Ernesto Valverde: Third spell at Athletic

 On 30 June 2022, Valverde returned to Athletic for a third spell, under new president Jon Uriarte.
 On 29 August, following a victory against Cádiz, he became the manager with the most wins in the club's history.

 In his second season, Valverde won Athletic's first major trophy in 40 years after beating Mallorca on penalties to claim the Spanish Cup and qualify for the Europa League, for which a fifth-place finish in the league would also have been sufficient.
 On 23 May 2025, having finished fourth and returned to the Champions League, he extended his contract until June 2026.

+On 20 March 2026, Valverde announced he would leave Athletic at the end of the season.
+He was in charge of his 500th match for the side on 2 May, marking the milestone with a 4–2 win at Alavés.

 Personal life

 Valverde is a keen photographer, whose work has been published and exhibited.
 His younger brother, Mikel, is a cartoonist.